A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Introduction

-Multi-input multi-output (MIMO) architecture has been widely employed in both communication and radar sensing systems, and is therefore regarded as one key feature of future ISAC systems.
-The MIMO architecture provides additional spatial degrees-of-freedom (DoFs), which can be exploited to achieve spatial multiplexing, spatial diversity, and beamforming gain for both communication and radar sensing \cite{J Li MIMO radar}, \cite{Emil}.
-However, unlike the waveforms used in traditional MIMO radar systems, the dual-functional waveforms in ISAC systems should carry communication symbols, whose randomness will inevitably destroy the orthogonality between signals emitted from different antennas.
-In the sequel, transmitted dual-functional signals will be mixed together in the spatial domain, which causes great difficulties in radar target parameter estimation.
-Therefore, sophisticated echo signal processing algorithms are required to estimate the potential target parameters based on MIMO-OFDM waveforms in ISAC systems.
+{Multi-input multi-output (MIMO) architectures with multiple transmit and receive antennas have been widely employed in both communication and radar sensing systems.} MIMO architectures provide additional spatial degrees-of-freedom (DoFs) that can be exploited to achieve spatial multiplexing, spatial diversity, and beamforming gain for both communication and radar sensing functions \cite{J Li MIMO radar}, \cite{Emil}.
+Thus, MIMO is regarded as a key component of future ISAC systems.
+However, when OFDM ISAC is implemented with multiple transmit antennas, the dual-functional transmit waveforms include random communication symbols that are subsequently mixed in the spatial domain and influence the reflections from the targets.
+This greatly complicates the data decoding and radar target parameter estimation, and necessitates the use of advanced echo signal processing algorithms in MIMO-OFDM ISAC systems.